 - The CMSC has a series of penalties available to them to impose against non-compliant certified firms.

-Management companies may also benefit by putting in place systems which make their operations more efficient and robust.
-The auditor predicts that efficiency gains alone will quickly pay back the investment in the ACMO 2000 program.
+In order to receive and maintain certification, management companies put systems into place which make their operations more efficient and robust.
+The auditor predicts that efficiency gains alone result in a positive return on investment in the ACMO 2000 program.

-Condominium property managers will also benefit by having additional and enhanced business tools to serve their condominium clients.
-The certified firm is also under an obligation to provide continuous education for its managers.
+By working for an ACMO 2000 Certified company, condominium property managers receive additional and enhanced business tools to serve their condominium clients.
+The certified firm is also under an obligation to provide continuing education for its managers.

-Professional and trade suppliers to condominiums will benefit through standard and transparent procurement systems which will enhance the long term value of the supplier relationships.
+Professional service providers to condominiums benefit from standard and transparent procurement systems which enhance the long-term value of the supplier relationships.